Hong Kong's Carrie Lam Shores Up Beijing's Backing During 'Exceptional Times'

 "In Hong Kong, Chinese interests dominate commercial media.
 Police have repeatedly attacked reporters covering anti-government protests, so far without consequence.
 Local journalists are concerned that Beijing will retaliate for their critical reporting by blocking them from entering the mainland to work, while international correspondents fear their permission to stay in Hong Kong could be taken away.
 Digital security and the future of internet freedom feel precarious."

-Asked about the report during a briefing Monday, Chinese Foreign Ministry Spokesperson Geng Shuang brushed aside the accusations.
+Asked about the report during a briefing Monday, Chinese Foreign Ministry spokesperson Geng Shuang brushed aside the accusations.

 "I haven't read this report," said Geng, "but it is not the first time for institutions like that one to publish such reports.
 Those false words are not even worth refuting.
 Anyone with an objective and fair mind has a clear judgment on press freedoms in China."